Mitch Rosen’s Colored Pencil Art

 In lieu of a reception, Mitch will present a talk entitled “Policing Times Square in the 1980s” on Wednesday, June 14 at 1:30pm.
 All are welcome.

 His work will be on exhibit throughout the months of June and July, 2023.

 Exhibiting in the Gallery

-We are always reviewing art exhibit applications and are now booking for 2017.
+We are always reviewing art exhibit now.
 Submit the online application first.
 If you qualify, we will then call you to make an appointment to bring in 3 to 5 original works.
 Please review our policy carefully before you apply.
 If you have any questions, email Ms. Molina at firstname.lastname@example.org.